nuuuwan/news_lk3_data/README.md

 *2024-11-21 13:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/103665/sri-lanka-likely-to-sign-imf-staff-level-agreement-on-dec-23) · `en`

-President Anura Kumara Dissanayake has expressed confidence that the staff-level agreement on the third review of the International Monetary Fund’s (IMF) Extended Fund Facility (EFF) arraignment for Sri Lanka could be finalized and signed by December 23.
+President Anura Kumara Dissanayake has expressed confidence that the staff-level agreement on the third review of the International Monetary Fund’s (IMF) Extended Fund Facility (EFF) arrangement for Sri Lanka could be finalized and signed by December 23.

 Highlighting the critical role of economic stability, the President underscored the importance of adhering to existing agreements.